Peaky00/Market-Site-Refractor/README.md

 # Refractory Job
 - Did most of the refracting please feel free to touch up if you see anything else.
-- Need to fix DIV into Sections
+- Need to fix DIV into Sections *Done (Chris)
-- Need to organize CCS from using code bloat
+- Need to organize CCS from using code bloat *Done

 # Extentions Needed
-- Github markdown by Chris
+- Github markdown by (Chris)
-- Autosave markdown by Chris
+- Autosave markdown by (Chris)

 #  Changes
 - Removed all id's for classes.
 (Chris)